How to Start a Newborn Sleep Routine In Those First Few Months

 And if nothing seems to “work,” know this: your calm presence is the most powerful tool you have.
 You’re not doing anything wrong.
 Good babies cry.

-By two months, your baby is probably ready for a routine that looks similar to this:
+By two months, your baby is probably ready for a newborn sleep routine that looks similar to this:

 Consistent morning rise time